Callum-Robinson/hobby-project-backend/README.md

 ## Running the Application

-Ensure you have the correct MySQL login on the application-prod.properties file (default as root for username and password)
+Ensure you have the correct MySQL login on the application-prod.properties file (default as root for username and password) and set the active profile to prod
+***if wanting to the run the production version.***

 Run the jar file as follows: